Sequoia Big Picture High School is new charter school being proposed by local residents

 We first learned about Sequoia Big Picture High School when we received a notice that a community meeting was planned for Thursday, January 23rd at 7:00 pm at Bethany Lutheran Church in Menlo Park.
-So we decided to find out more by talking to two founders/steering committee members, Charlene Margot (right) and Sally Stewart.
+So we decided to find out more by talking to two founders/steering committee members, Charlene Margot (left) and Sally Stewart.

 Charlene is familiar to Menlo-Atherton High School parents as the founder and program director of the M-A Parent Education Series.
 Portola Valley resident Sally Stewart spent a total of 38 years on local school boards.
 They are both passionate about the idea for this new charter high school, which they hope will open in Fall 2014, although they admit that’s an aggressive timetable.